-• Preparation.
+Preparation.
 You should come to class having done the assigned readings and homework, and you should always bring the proper supplies with you.
 That includes the readings (textbooks) and supplies for note taking.
 Note that the BC guideline for homework is two hours outside of class for each hour spent in class.
 Late assignments will not be accepted.
-If you know you cannot make it to class, you may email assignments to me.
-The assignments must be emailed before the start of class and you must bring a hard copy with you upon your return to class.
-Turning in a reading role ahead of time (before class begins) will earn 75% credit since you will not be in class to contribute to the discussion.
-If there is a true emergency (computer problems do not qualify as emergencies) and you cannot get an assignment in, call or email to let me know the situation as soon as possible.
-Doing this, along with providing relevant documentation, will allow me to work out a reasonable accommodation with you.
+If you know you cannot make it to class, turning in a reading role ahead of time (before class begins) will earn 75% credit since you will not be in class to contribute to the discussion.
+If there is a true

-- Currency: It is your responsibility to keep current in class.
+- emergency (computer problems do not qualify as emergencies) and you cannot get an assignment in, call or email to let me know the situation as soon as possible.
+Doing this, along with providing relevant documentation, will allow me to work out a reasonable accommodation with you. - Currency: It is your responsibility to keep current in class.
 This means attending class sessions and taking notes.
 If you have to miss class for any reason you must find out what was done and get notes from a classmate.
 You can find the calendar, assignments, and handouts on the MyBC site. (see information above on accessing MyBC) - Respect: We will have many discussions in which you are expected to participate by asking questions, answering questions, and making relevant comments and observations.
-During a discussion (planned or spontaneous) it is important that we all respect each other's right to participate and use manners and language appropriate for a college classroom.
-That means no side talking, no interrupting, no monopolizing the conversation, and no offensive language (swearing, crude language, racial/ethnic/gender slurs).
+During a discussion (planned or spontaneous) it is important that we all respect each other's right to participate.
+That means no side talking, no interrupting, no monopolizing the conversation, and no offensive language.
 Disagreement is fine, healthy, and makes life more interesting, but be sure that when you disagree you are disagreeing with the ideas and not the other person.
 People who are disrespectful, either to fellow students or to the instructor, will be asked to leave the class.
 Serious violations will be reported to the Dean of Student Services.
 Note that timeliness (being on time to class) is also needed to demonstrate respect towards your classmates. - Honesty: If you cheat, you fail.
 No excuses will be taken into account.
 Your work must be your own, except when asked to work with other students.
 Furthermore, you are required to acknowledge in your papers if you have borrowed any ideas, terms, or phrases, even if you have borrowed from a classmate.
 Working together is fine and even encouraged.
 Just be sure to turn in work that is clearly original.
 Be careful to cite your sources properly as plagiarism will result in a score of zero for the assignment, and possibly an F for the class depending on the severity of the offense.
-If you would like information on how to avoid plagiarism, the writing lab(http://bellevuecollege.edu/asc/writing or D-204D) is an excellent resource online and in person.
+If you would like information on how to avoid plagiarism, the writing lab(http://bellevuecollege.edu/asc/writing/or D-204D) is an excellent resource online and in person.